“Wonderful. I was sorry to see it end. How they could get such a high quality group of performers in such a small venue is amazing.”

 Kiana Hu: A graduate of EBCPA, Kiana joined BCO for I Capuleti ei Montecchi and has worked on several operas since then and performed in Manon Lescaut.
 She is now attending Stanford University.

 Heaven Robinson: A graduate of EBCPA, Heaven joined BCO as Stage Manager for The Consul and returned for Joan of Arc and with added duties as Assistant Production Manager for Manon Lescaut.
-She is now attending Cal State L.A.
+She graduated from Cal State L.A. in 2022 and is Production Manager and HR specialist for Maddalena and Mavra

 Allyson Flores: A graduate of EBCPA, Allyson joined BCO as Stage Manager for The Consul and returned to sing in Luisa Miller.
 She is now attending UC Santa Cruz.